 - Provide tools for managing the natural and authentic feelings that are difficult for all of us to acknowledge

-Our goal is to help military family members become more congruent, more grounded, and more connected to themselves and others around them.
+Our goal is to help guardian family members become more congruent, more grounded, and more connected to themselves and others around them.

-We help break through self-limiting patterns and help people see for themselves what happens when they change.
+We help break through self-limiting patterns and help people appreciate what happens when they allow themselves to experience both worry or grief and pride at the same time.

 We use ground-based experiential learning with horses, didactic material called Emotional Agility to address healthy ways to process emotions, and resilience tools to help clients manage people and situations between and beyond sessions.